Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts

-Here we apply the panel EPA tests to both data sets.
-Following the insights of the Monte Carlo results, we apply the factor-robust tests $S^{(4)}_{n,T}$ and $J^{(4)}_{n,T}$ to the OECD data set and the cluster-robust tests $S^{(3)}_{n,T}$ and $J^{(3)}_{n,T}$ to the G7 sample. $S^{(4)}_{n,T}$ and $J^{(4)}_{n,T}$ are computed using \eqref{eq1722} and \eqref{eq2451}, respectively.
-As a benchmark, we also report the results from the tests assuming no CD, namely $S^{(1)}_{n,T}$ and $J^{(1)}_{n,T}$.
+\textbf{Panel tests for the EPA hypotheses.} Here we apply the panel EPA tests to compare the performance of the two institutions.
+Following the insights of the Monte Carlo results and the CD analysis, we apply the factor-robust tests $S^{(3)}_{nT}$, $C^{(3)}_{nT}$, $\underline{S}_{nT}^{(3)}$ and $\underline{C}_{nT}^{(3)}$.
+As a benchmark, we also report the results from the tests assuming no CD, namely $S^{(1)}_{nT}$ and $C^{(1)}_{nT}$.

-The results are given in Table \ref{tab:paneltests}.
-As before, for the time series kernels we use a bandwidth of 0.
-For the spatial kernels we use the geographic distances between countries which are measured as the distance between the most populated cities of each country pair.
-Alternatively we tried the distance between the capital cities but the results are similar and not reported here.
-The data on geographical distance come from CEPII GeoDist dataset (Mayer and Zignago, 2011).
-We chose the 25th percentile of the sample of distances as the bandwidth parameter in all kernel functions.

-For the OECD sample the statistics of the overall EPA hypothesis for the absolute loss are positive whereas for the quadratic loss they are negative.
-Hence, OECD has a lower prediction performance in terms of bias and higher performance in terms of variance.
-However, these differences are low and statistically insignificant.
-Using the non-robust joint EPA tests we cannot reject the EPA hypothesis.
-With robust tests, however, the null is rejected for both loss functions.
-Hence, we can conclude that there are significant differences between the prediction performance of the two institutions.

-The results are similar for the G7 sample.
-In this case, the statistics of the overall EPA hypothesis are negative for both loss functions but once more they are statistically insignificant.
-However, using the robust tests of the joint EPA hypothesis on the quadratic loss, we can reject the null of no difference between the predictive ability of the two institutions.